Unsupervised simulation of incompressible flows with physics- and equality- constrained artificial neural networks: Application to internal and external flow scenarios

-We employ neural networks with four hidden layers, each containing 80 neurons (for the Fourier net, the first hidden layer corresponds to the Fourier feature mapping).
+We employ neural networks with four hidden layers, each containing 80 neurons (for the Fourier-feature network, the first hidden layer corresponds to the Fourier features mapping).
 Each model is trained for a total of 100{,}000 epochs.
 A total of 20{,}000 residual points are randomly sampled within the domain, and 256 points are sampled along each boundary.
-Note that the averaged divergence-free constraint, $\mathcal{C}_M$, is evaluated over all residual and boundary points.
-For the global artificial entropy viscosity, $\nu_a^l$, (Eq. \ref{eq:global_artificial_visc_a}), the characteristic length and velocity are set to $L = 1$ and $U_\infty = 1$, respectively.
+For the linear entropy viscosity, $\nu_a^l$, (Eq. \ref{eq:global_artificial_visc_a}), the characteristic length and velocity are set to $L = 1$ and $U = 1$, respectively.
 The reference velocity is defined as $\bm{u}_m = (0.5, 0.5)$, and the prescribed constants $\beta = 5$ and $\alpha = 0.03$ as adopted in \cite{SHUKLA2024117290}.

 Figure~\ref{fig:lid_cavity_re2500_comp_v_prof} presents the mean and standard deviation (Std. band) of the predicted vertical velocity profiles, $v(x, 0.5)$, obtained using different formulations and four combinations of design choices.
-In Figure~\ref{fig:lid_cavity_re2500_comp_v_prof}(a), which corresponds to the baseline formulation, none of the combinations achieves fully accurate predictions.
-Among them, the Fourier network with $\nu_a^a$, adaptive update of entropy viscosity, yields results closest to the reference data.
-In contrast, the Fourier network with $\nu_a^l$, linear update, produces inconsistent mean trends and exhibits a wider deviation band.
-When employing the proposed pressure-based formulation in Figure~\ref{fig:lid_cavity_re2500_comp_v_prof}(b), the overall prediction accuracy is notably improved, except for the previously-mentioned configuration that remains inconsistent.
-Two configurations deliver the most reliable results--those using $\nu_a^a$--regardless of the underlying network architecture.
-A similar pattern is observed for the horizontal velocity profiles, $u(0.5, y)$, as shown in Figure~\ref{fig:lid_cavity_re2500_comp_u_prof}.
+In Figure~\ref{fig:lid_cavity_re2500_comp_v_prof}(a), which corresponds to the baseline formulation of the objective function, none of the combinations achieves fully accurate predictions.
+Among them, the Fourier-feature network with $\nu_a^a$, adaptive vanishing viscosity, yields results closest to the reference data.
+In contrast, the Fourier-feature network with linear entropy viscosity $\nu_a^l$, produces inconsistent mean trends and exhibits a wider deviation band.

+When employing the proposed pressure-Poisson-based formulation, Figure~\ref{fig:lid_cavity_re2500_comp_v_prof}(b) shows notably improved prediction accuracy across configurations, except when Fourier-feature network is combined with the linear non-vanishing viscosity $\nu^l_a$.
+The Fourier-feature network with adaptive vanishing viscosity $\nu^a_a$ achieves the most accurate results, while the MLP network with $\nu^a_a$ also performs well, though a slight mismatch with the reference data persists.
+The u-velocity profiles, $u(0.5, y)$ in Figure~\ref{fig:lid_cavity_re2500_comp_u_prof} exhibit the same trend.